SirCryptic/itsaduck/NexHub/readme.md

 # NexHub

-A compact tool designed for penetration testers to set up listeners and a file server alongside **Rubber Ducky** scripts.
+A compact tool designed for penetration testers to set up listeners and a file server alongside **Ducky** scripts.
 NexHub simplifies managing Ncat listeners and hosting files for exfiltration or payload delivery during pentesting.

 ## Features
 - **Listener Setup**: Configure and start Ncat listeners for Rubber Ducky payloads.